vaniok56/ORAR_UTM_FCIM_BOT/RUN.md

 docker build --tag orarbot . && docker compose up
 ```

-On some systems, you might need to use `sudo`:
+On some Linux systems or if Docker was installed without rootless mode, you might need to use `sudo`:

 ```bash
 sudo docker build --tag orarbot . && sudo docker compose up